Dear Members,

 Hi Sneha Joshi,

-Please be clear, you have mentioned that once he resigned you called in for a meeting and convinced him, so he pulled the resignation back.
-Now you do not want that employee to be associated with your company?
-Also, "we do not want that employee in our company", who is that WE, if it is the management then there should be a cause and I think that itself is sufficient to terminate that employee.
-Please correct me if I have understood your query wrong.
+Please clarify, as you mentioned that once he resigned, you called for a meeting and convinced him to withdraw his resignation.
+Now, you do not want that employee to be associated with your company?
+Also, when you say, "we do not want that employee in our company," who is included in this "we"?
+If it refers to the management, there should be a valid reason, and I believe that reason alone is sufficient to terminate the employee.
+Please correct me if I have misunderstood your query.

 From India, Bangalore